Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Meetings/Community Schedule.md

 Meetings will be broadcast and can be watched live by anyone with an internet connection.
 Meetings can be joined "live" by those who have agreed to the [[Provisional Community Agreement]].

 ## Dinner Party Standards
-Until we establish a better standard, we are going to treat our gatherings as if they were something like a dinner party.
-Everyone is expected to follow the spirit of the [[Provisional Code]] and , and the host reserves the right to ask [[Provisional Code]]
+Until we establish a better standard, we are going to treat our official gatherings as if they were something like a dinner party.
+Everyone is expected to follow the spirit of the [[Provisional Code]] and the host reserves the right to ask anyone to leave.

-To limit the number of disruptive interlopers and spies to less than 10%, we are extending invitations to formally join the Community at the rate of ~62% growth every 4 to 6 weeks.

-If you would like to be added to the waiting list, please let [[Jordan Nicholas Sukut|Jordan]] know.
-We are towards setting up an [[Onboarding Process]] and Team.

 ## Quarterly Summit
 - Purpose - Build Relationships, Orient, Navigate, and Set Milestones and Goals for the Quarter